-Today, The Hermosa Inn, after its stunning $2 million refurbishment, is a luxury boutique hotel in the center of the hustle and bustle world in the Phoenix metropolis of Paradise Valley, which is built up against multimillion-dollar homes.
+Today, Lon’s at the Hermosa, after its stunning $2 million refurbishments, is a luxury boutique hotel in the center of the hustle and bustle world in the Phoenix metropolis of Paradise Valley, which is built up against multimillion-dollar homes.
 Staying here now allows you to get a glimpse of what life was like in the 1930’s.
 Glancing up from the gorgeous deep blue pool, you would never even dream that you are anywhere near a city, as the grounds are gorgeous.
 And yet, almost not realize what the history of this place actually is.

 I stayed in Deluxe Casita #108 and I could not be happier with what an amazing experience I had from the moment I checked in, with an in-room amenity awaiting for me.